 - Use the all-docs-as-single-page approach recommended by Parse if your API isn’t enormous, such that in-page search can find anything quickly (Stripe has one of the best single-page docs sites).

 After meeting that bare minimum, the rest of these features will be about building great API docs.

 Most API docs just assume their audience is 100% developers, and further (incorrectly) that those developers are completely familiar with the API’s domain and jargon.
 Instead, you should strive to make the documentation for every call intelligible first to the searcher, who is trying to understand which call does what to which nouns and why.
 I would recommend that you actually start your documentation process by writing these English domain explanations for each call.
 It is also a great practice to link jargon and domain-specific words to useful definitions the first time they are used in any given section.

-These tactics will help you ensure clarity and good structure across your API at the level of the domain and why certain calls exist, before you ever get lost in the details of parameters, headers and responses.
-I’m not aware of any API docs that currently do this well.
+These tactics will help you ensure clarity and good structure across your API at the level of the domain and why certain calls exist before you ever get lost in the details of parameters, headers, and responses.
+I’m not aware of any API documentation that currently does this well.

 Quick Reference & Linkability

 To satisfy the frequency of the debugger audience case, all API docs should allow for quick reference to all of the functionality provided by the API, logically organized.
 This usually means adopting things like a table of contents, linkable section titles, a clearly (usually alphabetically) organized list of resources & collections, and a consistent organization scheme for sub-collections and verbs on each collection or resource.
 Every sub-section, error-case or display state of the documentation should also be directly linkable, which can be made even more obvious with a linkable-tombstone-on-hover/focus interaction like GitHub does with headers in their rendered Markdown.
 Stripe’s docs are pretty good for quick reference & linkability with their persistent, expanding left-side table of contents for every call.